Mobile-applikasjoner-gruppe-1/fit_and_healthy/contributing.md

 Each PR should be linked to an issue so that when the PR is accepted and merged, the issue will be closed automatically. eg. `closes #1` to close issue number 1 ([How to link issues to PRs](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)).

-When creating a PR, you should also set one of the other group members as a reviewer.
-The reviewer should then look over the code, propose any potential changes, and then approve it when all changes has been made.
+When creating a PR, you should also set at least one of the other group members as a reviewer.
+The reviewer(s) should then look over the code, propose any potential changes, and then approve it when all changes has been made.
 When all reviewers have approved the PR, the PR can be merged into main/dev.